felipelewyee/NOF-VQE/README.md

 As a rule of thumb, PNOF4-VQE and BBAC3-VQE (and somtimes PNOF3-VQE and BBC2-VQE) provides good results.

-These notebooks are partially based on this: https://pennylane.ai/qml/demos/tutorial_vqe
+These notebooks are partially based on: https://pennylane.ai/qml/demos/tutorial_vqe

 ## Authors